bcgov/nr_polaris_collection/polaris/deploy/roles/jasper_reports/README.md

 - `jasper_deployer_user`: The username for deploying reports to the JasperReports Server.
 - `jasper_deployer_password`: The password for deploying reports to the JasperReports Server.
 - `jasper_cookie_key`: The key for the JasperReports Server loadbalancing cookie.
-- `jasper_route_id`: The route ID for the JasperReports Server instance.
 - `jasper_env`: The environment in which the JasperReports Server is running.
 Must be one of 'dev', 'test', or 'prod'.

 ## Example Playbook